 ALERT: On July 31, 2020, the Department of Homeland Security announced a final rule that will adjust the USCIS fees.
 The rule becomes effective October.
 2, 2020.

-: If you are requesting Premium Processing Services for Form I-129, you must also file Form I-907, Request for Premium Processing Services with the applicable fee.
+Premium Processing: If you are requesting Premium Processing Services for Form I-129, you must also file Form I-907, Request for Premium Processing Services with the applicable fee.
 With Premium Processing USCIS guarantees processing within 15 calendar days or they will refund the premium processing service fee and will continue with expedited processing.
-The current fee for Premium Processing is $1,440.00
+The current fee for Premium Processing is $1,440.00.

 Where to file the Form I-129 for E-2 Visa Applicants